HeidiWindkraft/compogit/README.md

 to split it.
 It splits your last commit into one commit for each component, if it modified multiple components.

-You can specify the message, which shall be used to split your commits in `compogit/splitmessage.txt`.
+You can specify the message which shall be used to split your commits in `compogit/splitmessage.txt`.
 For example:
 ```
 %s (component ${compogit_component} of %h)